larowlan/menu_block/README.txt

   maximum depth of 1 will just be a single un-nested list of links with none of those links' children displayed.

-Expand children
+Expand
-  All sub-menus of this menu will be expanded.
+  All children of this menu will be expanded.

 Sort
   Sort each item in the active trail to the top of its level.
 When used on a